tnicho/BrowserGame-LiftOff/README.md

 Next Steps (Icebox):

-1. Move opening instructions to their proper place in the body section of the HTML document
+1. Move opening instructions to the body section of the HTML document
 2. Increase difficulty in Step 2, and Step 3 in comparison to one.
 3. Increase difficulty in Step 8 and Step 9 in comparison to Steps 6 and 7.
 4. Make version specifically for tablets.